Let All That We Imagine Be the Light

 Let All That We Imagine Be the Light is the eighth studio album by American rock band Garbage, released on May 30, 2025, through BMG.
 It was recorded between 2022 and 2024 across sessions in two California-based studios and Shirley Manson's bedroom.
-It was produced by the band and producer Billy Bush.
+It was produced by the band and Billy Bush.
+Musically, Let All That We Imagine Be The Light departs from the socio-political ideas of No Gods No Masters (2021) with more optimistic lyrics and themes.

-Musically, Let All That We Imagine Be The Light departs from the socio-political ideas of No Gods No Masters (2021) and features more optimistic lyrics and themes.
-To promote the album, Garbage released the singles "There's No Future in Optimism" and "Get Out My Face AKA Bad Kitty", and announced the Happy Endings tour.
-Music critics praised the emotional depth of the record, with some calling it the best album released by the band since their self-titled debut.
+To promote the album, Garbage embarked on the Happy Endings tour and released two singles: "There's No Future in Optimism" and "Get Out My Face AKA Bad Kitty".
+It charted in seven countries worldwide, reaching number eight on the Top Album Sales chart—the band's first work to not enter the US Billboard 200—and number 24 on the UK Albums Chart.
+It reached number two on the albums charts in Manson's native Scotland.
+Critics praised the emotional depth of Let All That We Imagine Be The Light, some of whom deemed it a return-to-form for the band.

 Background

 In July 2022, vocalist Shirley Manson said Garbage had started writing for the follow-up album to No Gods No Masters earlier in the year.
 The album's recording and production would be subsequently interrupted by two concert tours and affected by personal incidents, such as Manson's 2023 and 2024 surgeries, writer's block and the death of her dog Veela.
 Over the next two years, several deadlines were missed and the album's release would eventually be pushed back to 2025, from an initial plan to finish it by spring 2023.
 During the album's recording, the band also released two EPs: Witness to Your Love in 2023 and Lie to Me in 2024 as part of Record Store Day.
 Manson explained that the writing of the album was influenced by her hip replacement surgery in 2023, during which she was bedridden and under the influence of pain medication.
 "It definitely influenced the way I write, because I wasn't completely sane — you're in a different kind of state.
 So you can hear some of that suffering on the album," she revealed.

 Recorded over the course of several international conflicts, such as the Russian invasion of Ukraine, the Congo-Rwanda conflict, and the Israeli-Palestinian conflict, despite initial intentions to record the album with "a clean slate," the band admitted it was inevitable for societal and political topics to start affecting the album.
 However, compared to their previous album, the band chose hope against indignation: "we all thought that if we immersed ourselves in indignation we would probably die of a broken heart.
 So we tried to look for something a little more positive, and the album is very much about finding love in the world as a tool to combat all the hate we feel," Manson explained.